anna-h-wang/annawang/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a PhD student in Civil Engineering at McGill University.
+I obtained my MS in Structural Engineering from UC San Diego in 2022 and my BS in Mechanical Engineering from Georgia Tech in 2020.

 ## Research Interests